 In post-concussion syndrome symptoms persist longer than would be expected from the nature of the injury.
 They often get WORSE over time whereas symptoms directly related to a head injury are worst at the beginning and slowly improve.

 What happens is that after experiencing an injury, ‘volume knobs’ in pathways in the nervous system become ‘turned up’.
 These include pain pathways, as well as sensory pathways involved in symptoms like dizziness.
 The brain is usually very good at filtering out sensations so that we can concentrate on the ones that we need.
 After a bang on the head this process can go wrong for a variety of reasons additional pain signals and sensory signals can get through.

 Normally those ‘volume knobs’ get turned down again and the ‘brain filters’ are restored as you slowly recover but in post-concussion syndrome they stay turned up, or even become increased further over time.

 If you add in to this mix, the shock of having a blow to the head and the worry that there is some form of brain damage, it’s not hard to see how this could make things worse

-But as with all functional symptoms, you don't need to be worried or low to have them, it's just that being worried or low will tend to make them worse.
+But as with all functional disorders, you don’t need to be worried or low to have them, it’s just that being worried or low will tend to make them worse.

 In a nutshell, no.